-Letter designations indicate code entries in attendance records.
+\Letter designations indicate code entries in attendance records.

-Parents Students Teachers Admin/Office Notify school of absences as they occur prior to 8 AM if possible Upon returning from an absence provide the office with any notes/documentation regarding your absence.
-Notify office when a student is absent and unaccounted for (AU) from your class.
-Email (Log) and phone.
-Communicate attendance issues to teachers.
+Parents Students Teachers Admin/Office Notify school of absences as they occur prior to 8 AM if possible Upon returning from an absence provide the office with any notes/documentation regarding your absence. student is absent and Communicate attendance issues to teachers.
 Provide documentation when available.
-Obtain & complete any make-up work upon returning to school.
-Provide make-up assignments when requested.
+Obtain & complete any make-up work upon returning to school. assignments when requested.
 Collect documentation and change attendance codes as necessary.
-Check attendance records on PowerSchool regularly.
-Communicate attendance concerns you may have to student, parents and administration.
-Notify students of 7 days absences who may be in danger of failing.
+Check attendance records on PowerSchool regularly. concerns you may have to students, parents and Notify students with 7 days of absences who may be in danger of failing.
 Request in writing a hearing with the attendance committee if necessary within the 2-week time frame.
 Generate regular attendance reports.